15 Unforgettable Places to Visit in Cuba

 Check out our Ultimate Cuba Packing List to help you pack for your trip – we’re sharing exactly what to bring to Cuba and what we never travel without.

-9. Baracoa
+11. Baracoa

-With a charming, historical town, great beaches, and lush, mountainous surroundings so beautiful Christopher Columbus wrote about them in his journals, Baracoa is an unforgettable travel destination.
+With a charming historical town, great beaches, and lush, mountainous surroundings so beautiful Christopher Columbus wrote about them in his journals, Baracoa is an unforgettable travel destination.

 Would you believe that Baracoa was only accessible to the rest of Cuba after the Cuban Revolution when a road was built to the town from Santiago de Cuba in the 1960s?
 Until then, the historic city was only accessible by boat, the dense jungles impenetrable.

-10. Alejandro de Humboldt National Park
+12. Alejandro de Humboldt National Park

 Just outside of Baracoa, no trip to the area is complete without a visit to the impressive Alejandro de Humboldt National Park, considered by UNESCO as “one of the most biologically diverse tropical island sites on earth.”

 The park is massive, and visitors must enter with a guide, though this is the best way to see the very best of this massive and unique area.
-You’ll get the chance to see animals, insects, and tons of flora and fauna endemic to Cuba, while enjoying stunning vistas wherever you look.
+You’ll get the chance to see animals, insects, and tons of flora and fauna endemic to Cuba while enjoying stunning vistas wherever you look.

 Excursions from Baracoa are one of the most popular ways to visit the park, though dedicated multi-day tours from other parts of Cuba are available as well.

-11. Pico Turquino
+14. Pico Turquino

+Hikers climbing Pico Turquino from the trails to the north of the mountain can stop off at the Comandancia de la Plata, one of the most important places to visit in Cuba to learn about the country’s revolutionary history.
 This mountain camp of Fidel Castro, Che Guevara, and other revolutionaries was used as a base from which to launch early attacks on the Cuban government.

-Visitors can see the radio station revolutionaries used to broadcast their messages across the island, Che Guevara’s field hospital (he was a trained doctor!) and barracks.
-Its a fascinating break from this unique hike.
+Visitors can see the radio station revolutionaries used to broadcast their messages across the island, Che Guevara’s field hospital (he was a trained doctor!), and barracks.
+It’s a fascinating break from this unique hike.

 Read More: Pico Turquino + the Best Hiking Destinations in Cuba